Experience-Monks/innkeeper-socket.io/README.md

 get all variables and values stored for the room.
 A promise is returned.
 When this promise resolved an `Object` is returned.

+#### `room.setPublic()` -

+Make the room publically available via `client.enterPublic`.
+A promise is returned which will resolve once the room state has changed.

+#### `room.setPrivate()` -

+Make the room private so it cannot be entered via `client.enterPublic`.
+This is the default state for a room.
+A promise is returned which will resolve once the room state has changed.

 ### Events -
 #### `room.on( 'data', function( data, action ) { } );`